-In 2003 Hurst founded the Gel conference, which annually spotlights people and projects that create some good experience (and has featured the first stage presentations for Wikipedia, Marissa Mayer, Ze Frank, Khan Academy, and others).
-Hurst also wrote Bit Literacy, the 2007 book about managing email and information overload, and created Good Todo, the mobile productivity suite.
+Hurst is also known for running the Gel conference, which he founded in 2003.
+Gel spotlights people and projects that create some good experience – and has gained notoriety for featuring the first stage presentations of Wikipedia, Marissa Mayer, Ze Frank, Khan Academy, and others.
+Conference videos are available at gelconference.com.

-Mark began his Internet career as a graduate researcher at the MIT Media Lab, then worked with Seth Godin at Yoyodyne, which was later sold to Yahoo.
+Mark began his Internet career as a graduate researcher at the MIT Media Lab, where he created interactive comics for the Web’s first personalized news service, called Fishwrap.
+In the mid-1990s he worked with Seth Godin at Yoyodyne, which later sold to Yahoo.
 He holds bachelor’s and master’s degrees in computer science from MIT and lives in New York City with his wife and son.